 Subsection 45(7) of the MEA states that, on Voting Day, a voting place shall be provided in the premises of institutions in which 20 or more beds are occupied by persons who are disabled, chronically ill or infirm and a retirement home in which 50 or more beds are occupied.

-Election workers that work in long-term care facilities or institutions may assist an elector in casting their ballot by their bedside if the elector is unable to make it to the designated voting area.
+Election workers that work in institutions and retirement homes may assist an elector in casting their ballot by their bedside if the elector is unable to make it to the designated voting area.

 Feedback cards at voting places